 The Windham Weaponry CDI is one of the company’s top-of-the-line AR-15 rifles.
-It’s a whole new look and feature from handguard to buttstock with this baby.
+This firearm has a whole new look from the handguard to the buttstock.

 Ease of Use and Performance